ambitus/ambitus/things_to_know.md

 ### Linux and z/OS can Share Containers
 Linux on Z has always supported container technologies like Docker, and more recently, [OpenShift](https://developer.ibm.com/components/ibmz/blogs/willie-tejada-redhat-openshift-ibmz/).
-With release 2.4, z/OS provides [z/OS container extensions](https://www.ibm.com/support/z-content-solutions/container-extensions/)
+With release 2.4, z/OS provides [z/OS container extensions](https://www.ibm.com/support/z-content-solutions/container-extensions/), which creates
+a full Docker environment in an address space.
+This allows developers to create container images on either operating system, and deploy on the other.
+Such interoperability across environments gives developers and architects more flexibility to configure workloads most efficiently.